terminus-plugin-project/terminus-wraith-plugin/README.md

 ```
 $ terminus wraith --config
 ```
-Use the previous configuration or prompt for new pages to compare the my-site.test and my-site.prod environments and then generate snapshots:
+Prompt for new pages to compare the my-site.test and my-site.prod environments and then generate snapshots:
 ```
 $ terminus wraith --sites my-site.test,my-site.prod
 ```
-Use the previous configuration or prompt for new environments to compare the /, /about and /news pages and then generate snapshots:
+Prompt for new environments to compare the /, /about and /news pages and then generate snapshots:
 ```
 $ terminus wraith --paths home=/,about=/about,news=/news
 ```